 It is difficult to imagine how the code for a simple log message could possibly be more verbose.
 There is more lines of code tied up in logging than in the actual business logic!
 I remain totally astonished that the Java community has not come up with anything better in 10 years.

-Seam provides a logging API built on top of Apache commons-logging that simplifies this code significantly:
+Seam provides a logging API that simplifies this code significantly: